kanishkbh/fluidchen_2021_group_h/Documentation.md

 ### Implementation Details

+We foucs on a matrix free implementation, (this was one of the most tedious part of the implementations), as we wanted the solver to have as little overhead as possible.
+The matix free implementation has the following features

+- It never assembles the A matrix
+- It does not flatten the b vector - i.e. rhs_matrix is taken as is and worked upon.
+(Question of parallelization on a GPU? : Yes, SIMD parallelization on a GPU sadly requires refactoring our code.)

 The implementation exploits the runtime polymorphism that is furnished by the PressureSolver interface used earlier.
 Each solver is a subclass of PressureSolver.
 Unlike SOR, most solvers need an initialization step.
 This was added to the interface (with a default, "do-nothing" implementation) and is called accordingly in the main loop

+A typical preconditioned solver in our implementation is realized using two functions:
+A high level algorithmic breakdown is as described:
+- CG_x Init :
+            1. r_0 = b - Ap
+            2. r_cap_0 = M.inv * r_0
+            3. sigma = r_0 dot (M.inv * r_0) = r_0 dot r_cap_0
+            4. d_0 = r_cap_0

+- CG_x Solve :
+            Note: Terminology --> direction <=> M.inv*r <=> "q" <=> "cond_residual"
+            1. Compute alpha = r.q / q.Aq = sigma / q.Aq
+            2. Update p(ij) = p_old(ij) + alpha*q(ij)
+            3. Update r(ij) = r_old(ij) - alpha*A.q(ij)
+            4. Condition the residual ( Solve P*q = r )
+            5. Compute new directions ( d(ij) = r_cap(ij) + beta * d_old(ij) )

+It should be mentioned that in the parallel versions of the code, synchronization is performed as required.

+One question to ask is , how would we differentiate the CG(special case) and the p-CG versions?
+- CG is a special case of p-CG where M = I
+- So the purpose of cond_residual becomes moot, hence is removed from the CG Implementation

 ### Building